MarketIN-Inc/marketin_laravel_bridge/README.md

 QUEUE_CONNECTION=database # or redis / sqs / etc.
 ```

 Set `MARKETIN_BRAND_ID` in your environment before deploying.
-Affiliate, campaign, and product identifiers will normally arrive via URL parameters when Marketin hands off traffic.
+Affiliate, campaign, and product identifiers arrive via URL parameters when Marketin hands off traffic and are persisted automatically for later requests.

 Once the queue connection is set, run a worker (`php artisan queue:work`) so conversion jobs can post to the Marketin API.